• Skip to main content

 eye injuries

 For many people, one of the most gruesome types of injuries that they can imagine involves an injury to the eye.
 This sensitive area of our body isn’t usually touched (and if it is, only gently)— so the thought of an injury to the eye is cringe-inducing.
-Yet every single day in the United States, approximately 2,000 workers sustain a job-related eye injury that requires medical treatment.
+Yet data provided in 2020 by the U.S. Bureau of Labor Statistics, estimates about 20,000 job-related eye injuries occur in the workplace each year.

 When a person suffers a work-related injury or develops an illness at work, they may be entitled to workers’ compensation benefits.
 An eye injury or vision loss that happens at work will typically qualify a person for workers’ compensation benefits.